Skip to content

 Click any number to edit it.
 Your word goal, deadline, and session goal are all saved per project.

-• Session card — words written (+) and edited (-), with your session goal and progress bar
+• Session card — words written (+) and edited (-), with your daily word goal and progress bar.
+Click the goal to change it.

-• Chapter activity card — per-chapter breakdown showing which chapters you touched and how
+• Chapter activity card — per-chapter breakdown showing which chapters you touched and by how much

 See Session Tracking for details.